CCurl/c3/README.md

 ## Notes:
 - This is NOT an ANSI-standard Forth system.
-- The Linux version is 64-bit but can also be 32-bit.
+- This is a toolkit to create any environment the programmer desires.
 - This is a byte-coded implementation.
-- This is a toolkit to create any environment the programmer desires.
 - There are 64 operations built into the base executable.
 - Six of the operations are exposed as c3 words:
+    - '-ML-'      - define a c3 "Machine Language" word
     - ':'         - define a c3 word
     - ';'         - end word definition
     - 'INLINE'    - mark the last word as inline
     - 'IMMEDIATE' - mark the last word as immediate
-    - '-ML-'      - define a c3 "Machine Language" word
     - '//'        - comment to end of line
 - Additionally, c3 system information is exposed by c3.
 - Everything is built using those primitives (see core.c3).